 - Once an adult is in the Ohio Donor Registry, the only person legally able to change that decision is the adult themselves.

 - A single organ donor can save up to 8 lives.

-- A single tissue donor can help 50 or more people heal.
+- A single tissue donor can heal 50 or more lives.

 - We introduce students to those touched by donation and transplantation through the use of video or personal testimonials in the hope that they will understand how donation touches lives from every part of society including their own communities.